2026 CRTF supervisor list2025-08-04T15:11:41+00:00

 Are you interested?
 Contact Crispin by email.

 Are you interested?
-Contact Sam by email.
+Contact Ciaran by email.

 Are you interested?
-Contact Stephanie by email.
+Contact Joseph by email.

 I am a surgeon-scientist combining clinical research with laboratory investigations.
 My clinical research interests include tissue banking, clinical trials, innovative surgical techniques, epidemiology, meta-analysis and patient care pathways.
 My translational/laboratory research interests include pancreatic cancer stroma and tumour-stroma cross-talk including cell signalling, adhesion, metastasis, invasion leading to innovative therapies and novel biomarkers.
 I have supervised 35 MD / PhD students with 20 of them being clinical research fellows.
 Many of the clinical research fellows are in academic leaders globally or have founded commercial start-up companies.
 I have trained surgeons, oncologist and pathologist and mentored gastroenterologists.
 I believe in inter-disciplinary research as evidenced by publication track record with co-authorship across many areas and clinical trials emanating from laboratory research particularly in stromal biology of pancreatic cancer.
 Recently we have started investigating duodenal cancer (largest cohort globally), melanoma liver metastasis and colorectal liver metastasis due unique access to patient samples.